quicwg/base-drafts/draft-ietf-quic-recovery.md

 in inadequate history in smoothed_rtt and rttvar.
 Ensuring that RTT estimates retain sufficient history is an open research question.

-## Computing min_rtt {#min-rtt}
+## Estimating min_rtt {#min-rtt}

 min_rtt is the minimum RTT observed over the lifetime of the connection. min_rtt is set to the latest_rtt on the first sample in a connection, and to the lesser of min_rtt and latest_rtt on subsequent samples.

-An endpoint uses only locally observed times in computing the min_rtt and does not correct for host delays reported by the peer ({{ack-delay}}).
+An endpoint uses only locally observed times in computing the min_rtt and does not adjust for host delays reported by the peer ({{host-delay}}).
 Doing so allows the endpoint to set a lower bound for the smoothed_rtt based entirely on what it observes (see {{smoothed-rtt}}), and limits potential underestimation due to erroneously-reported delays by the peer.

-## Computing smoothed_rtt and rttvar {#smoothed-rtt}
+## Estimating smoothed_rtt and rttvar {#smoothed-rtt}

 smoothed_rtt is an exponentially-weighted moving average of an endpoint's RTT samples, and rttvar is the endpoint's estimated variance in the RTT samples.

-smoothed_rtt estimates path latency by correcting RTT samples for peer-reported host delays ({{ack-delay}}).
+smoothed_rtt uses path latency after adjusting RTT samples for peer-reported host delays ({{host-delay}}).
 A peer limits any delay in sending an acknowledgement for an ack-eliciting packet to no greater than the advertised max_ack_delay transport parameter.
 Consequently, when a peer reports an Ack Delay that is greater than its max_ack_delay, the delay is attributed to reasons